-Management's Discussion and Analysis For the year ended December 31, 2018 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three month period ended March 31, 2019 (Expressed in Canadian dollars, unless otherwise noted)

 Results of operations

 The expenses incurred by the Company are typical of exploration and development companies that do not have established cash flows from mining operations.
 Changes in these expenditures from quarter to quarter are impacted directly by non-recurring activities or events.